Math Software Online: MathScore.com

 What is the problem asking for?

-Number of stickers in all.
+Number of cupcakes in all.

 What information are you given?